-Check here to find your polling place.
-Check on your town’s website, or call the Town Clerk’s office, to find out the hours polling places will be open.
+Check your town’s website, or call the Town Clerk’s office, to find your polling place and the hours it will be open.

 If you’ve already registered, you don’t need an ID to vote in Maine.
 And if you haven’t registered yet, you can do so at your polling place on Election Day.
 If you plan on registering on Election Day, you’ll be asked to prove your identity and current address.
 You can do this by showing your Maine-issued ID, a current utility bill, a paystub, a bank statement or other government document.
 Even if you have none of this documentation, you can still register to vote.
 You will have to sign a legal document known as an affidavit attesting to your identity and eligibility to vote.

 You can’t be turned away from your polling place.
 If you think you’re eligible to vote but a poll worker questions this, ask to cast a “challenged ballot.”